mtzamanpk/LinkedOut/_documentation/prd.md

    - Handle API errors and rate limits gracefully.

 3. **User Controls & Settings**
-   - **Simplification Level:** Low / Medium / High.
+   - **Simplification Level:** Low / Medium / High (configurable in settings).
-   - **Dumbify Toggle:** On / Off.
+   - **Dumbify Toggle:** On / Off (configurable in settings).
-   - **Filler Frequency:** None / Rare / Frequent.
+   - **Filler Frequency:** None / Rare / Frequent (configurable in settings).
-   - **Preview Pane:** Side-by-side original vs. rewritten, implemented as a React component.
+   - **Rewritten Display:** Rewritten posts are displayed directly on the page.
+An optional, toggleable React-powered overlay/element may show a side-by-side original vs. rewritten comparison for individual posts, or provide quick actions.

 4. **Output Integration**
-   - Overwrite LinkedIn editor in-place.
-   - Copy rewritten text to clipboard.
+   - **Primarily, directly replace or overlay original post content in the LinkedIn feed with the rewritten version.**
+   - **Options to view original text, copy rewritten text, or report a poor rewrite should be available per post.**
+   - Functionality to apply rewrites to the LinkedIn post editor (when composing a post) may be a secondary feature.

 5. **Feedback & Analytics**
-   - In-extension button to log poor rewrites (local storage).
+   - In-extension button/mechanism (e.g., on the rewritten post overlay) to log poor rewrites (local storage).
    - Optional anonymous telemetry: request latency, settings usage (with user consent).

 ---